gatechain/gatechain-gitbook/developers/introduction/asset-standards.md

 - **Interoperability**: Similar to fungible tokens, NFTs can interact across different standards using pointer contracts.
 - **Pointer Contract Registry**: A registry for tracking pointer contracts specific to NFTs.

-## IBC Tokens

-Inter-Blockchain Communication (IBC) is a trustless permissionless interchain messaging protocol that enables communication between many different chains.
-IBC tokens are tokens bridged from one chain to another using the IBC protocol.
-Channels are set up to establish communication between the chains.
-Each channel has a unique identifier and specific configurations.
-View the IBC Channel section of the GT chain registry for channel information.